Where to Go Apple Picking Around Boston

 Distance: 16.9 miles

 One of the oldest working farms in the country, Belkin Family Lookout is a staple in Boston, and the closest to the city.
 With Asian pears, apples, and pumpkins, your will find plenty to pick here.
 During the week, families can enjoy a hay pyramid, farm-themed play area, moon bounce, and more (all included in the admission fee).
-The weekends bring even more delights, with face painting, hayrides and (for an extra $5.00) pony and camel rides.
+The weekends bring even more delights, with face painting, hayrides, and (for $5) pony and camel rides.

 9 a.m.-4 p.m. daily, 54 Felton St., Peabody, 978-531-7456, brooksbyfarm.org